almereyda/awesome-starred/README.md

 - [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognit
 - [liqd/adhocracy-plus](https://github.com/liqd/adhocracy-plus) - adhocracy+ is a SaaS platform to make digital democracy easy for everyone
 - [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
 Host on-prem or use our hosted version at https://flagsmith.com/
-- [saleor/saleor](https://github.com/saleor/saleor) - A modular, high performance, headless e-commerce platform built with Python, GraphQL, Django, and React.
+- [saleor/saleor](https://github.com/saleor/saleor) - Saleor Core: the high performance, composable, headless commerce API.
 - [ixs/lmtp_proxy](https://github.com/ixs/lmtp_proxy) - A simple LMTP delivery proxy that is able to deliver to different backends depending on the rcpt to user
 - [simonscheider/FoodEnvironment](https://github.com/simonscheider/FoodEnvironment) - GIS Methods to capture the food environment potential in terms of space-time prisms
 - [simonscheider/mapmatching](https://github.com/simonscheider/mapmatching) - An arcpy based HMM map matching tool